"It is done." Elspeth kills

 - The goal of Nicolae Carpathia's Global Community One World Unity Army at the battle of Armageddon in the Left Behind book Glorious Appearing, and also that of The Other Light at the end of the Millennium Kingdom in Kingdom Come — neither of which was achieved as God and Jesus wiped out both armies.

-- In the The Dresden Files, immortal gods and Fae are a pain to kill.
+- Immortal gods and Fae are a pain to kill.
 Even chopping off their head or grinding them into nothing won't keep them dead forever.
 Only two conditions are known where gods can surely be killed.
 First, when a plane of existence is created to permit it.
 Second on Halloween until the first birdsong is heard the next morning.

 - In Summer Knight Harry killed the Summer Lady Aurora.